-Live in Spain as Spaniards do, in the country’s cultural heart of Madrid or the autonomous region of Castilla y León.
+Live in Spain as Spaniards do, in the country’s cultural heart of Madrid, the autonomous region of Castilla y León or Castilla-La Mancha.
 With five options, it’s easy to find a program that offers the ideal location and job profile.

 Regardless of the program you select, you’ll enjoy a deep engagement with the Spanish culture and language.
 In your free time, enjoy some of Europe’s greatest cultural and historic treasures.